Technology for Teaching & Learning

 Set-Up

-• Log into your class and click the “Settings” link in the left navigation
+• Log into your class and click the “Settings” link in the left navigation.

-• Find Zoom in the bottom list of tools that are hidden from students
+• Find Zoom in the bottom list of tools that are hidden from students.

-• Drag Zoom from the bottom list to the top list of tools students see in the navigation
+• Drag Zoom from the bottom list to the top list of tools students see in the navigation.

-• Click the “Save” button at the bottom of the screen
+• Click the “Save” button at the bottom of the screen.

-When you schedule class meetings on your Canvas site, students will receive an email message to tell them about the session.
+When you schedule Zoom class meetings on your Canvas site, students will receive an email message to tell them about the session.
 It’s a good idea to also send out an announcement describing the session topic and whether a recording will be made available to them.

 Schedule Class Sessions